Item 9: Familiarize yourself with reference and pointer types

 implement any pointer traits, but its lock()

-operation returns an value that does
+operation returns a value of a type that does:

 , which implements Deref[Mut]